Learn / Guides / User engagement guide

 For an ecommerce store, you could ask the following questions on your product pages:

-1. Is this your first time at this site? (yes/no)
+1. Is this your first time on this site?

 2. What information about (product name) are you looking for?